zgornel/StringAnalysis.jl/docs/src/examples.md

 `StringAnalysis` provides two approaches of performing semantic analysis of a corpus: [latent semantic analysis (LSA)](http://lsa.colorado.edu/papers/JASIS.lsi.90.pdf) and [latent Dirichlet allocation (LDA)](http://jmlr.org/papers/volume3/blei03a/blei03a.pdf).

 ### Latent Semantic Analysis (LSA)
 The following example gives a straightforward usage example of LSA.
 It is geared towards information retrieval (LSI) as it focuses on document comparison and embedding.
-Assuming a number of documents
+We assume a number of documents,
 ```@repl index
 doc1 = StringDocument("This is a text about an apple.
 There are many texts about apples.");
 doc2 = StringDocument("Pears and apples are good but not exotic.
 An apple a day keeps the doctor away.");